Close Search

 Nevada Elk Draw

-Nevada elk tags are extremely difficult to draw, and most non-resident hunters will get one Nevada elk tag in their lifetime, if they are lucky.
-It is a good idea to go with an outfitter if you don’t have the time and/or friends to help you have a good self-guided hunt.
-If you draw a tag and want to talk about doing the hunt yourself or want help choosing an outfitter, give us a call.
+Nevada is a must-apply state for anyone who dreams of having a big bull on their wall, but it comes with very steep draw odds.
+If you are already applying for other species, it is an absolute must, as it is only another $19 application fee.
+Nevada elk tags are extremely difficult to draw, and most non-resident hunters will get one Nevada elk tag in their lifetime if they are lucky.
+It is a good idea to go with an outfitter if you don’t have the time or friends to help you have a good self-guided hunt.
+If you draw a tag and want to talk about doing an outfitted or want help choosing an outfitter, give us a call.
 We work with the best elk outfitters in Nevada.
-A lot of Huntin’ Fool Endorsed Outfitters are averaging over 350”+ on all of their hunts in the better units.
+A lot of Huntin’ Fool Endorsed Outfitters are averaging over 350” across all of their hunts in the better units.

 Our Memberships Include The Most Accurate Draw Odds Available, Join Now!